-The Patient Protection and Affordable Care Act includes an excise tax on high cost health plans beginning in 2018.
+The Patient Protection and Affordable Care Act includes an excise tax on high cost health plans beginning in 2020.
 The excise tax is 40% of costs above a threshold.
-The actual actuarial assumptions used in the two most recent valuations assume that the plans will be subject to the excise tax in 2018.
+The actual actuarial assumptions used in the most recent valuations assume that the plans will be subject to the excise tax in 2020.

 The General Laws were amended in the 2013 session of the General Assembly to modify the manner in which health insurance is provided to Medicare eligible retirees covered under the System's plan covering state employees.
 Effective October 1, 2014, health reimbursement accounts (HRA) were established for each Medicare eligible retiree who elects to receive health insurance coverage through the state sponsored program.
-In addition, certain changes in benefits offered under the program are effective in July 2014 and January 2015.
+In addition, certain changes in benefits offered under the program were effective in July 2014 and January 2015.
 The effect on the Actuarial Accrued Liability resulting from these changes is reflected in the valuation table on the preceding page.

-The following table summarizes the assumptions and methods employed in the June 30, 2013 valuation.
-Other assumptions, including those relating to rates of termination, rates of retirement, percent married, and retiree health care election rates, were based on the most recent experience study for the Employees' Retirement System of Rhode Island as well as on anticipated experience changes in conjunction with the adopted retirement plan changes enacted through legislation.

-Summary of Actuarial Methods and Assumptions as of June 30, 2013 valuation Plan State Employees Teachers Judicial State Police Legislators Board of Education Actuarial Cost Method Individual Entry Age Amortization Method Level Percent of Payroll Level Dollar Level Percent of Payroll Level Percent of Payroll Level Percent of Payroll Level Percent of Payroll Equivalent Single Remaining Amortization Period 23 years closed Determined By Statutory Contribution 30 years open 23 years closed 30 years open 23 years closed Asset Valuation Method Four year smoothed market Actuarial Assumptions Investment Rate of Return 5 5.00% Projected 3.5% N/A 3.5% 3.50% 3.75% 3.5% Salary to to to to Increases 6.5% 11.5% 8.0% 6.5% Valuation Health Care Cost Trend Rate 9% in 2014, gra ding to 3.5% in 2023 Note: The actuarial as ssumptions do not include a separate g general inflation rate a assumption.
+The following table summarizes the assumptions and methods employed in the June 30, 2015 valuation.
+Other assumptions, including those relating to rates of termination, rates of retirement, percent married, and retiree health care election rates, were based on the most recent experience study for the Employees' Retirement System of Rhode Island as well as on anticipated experience changes in conjunction with the adopted retirement plan changes enacted through legislation nary of Actuarial Methods and Assumptions as of June 30, 2015 valuation Plan State Employees Teachers Judicial State Police Legislators Board of Education Actuarial Cost Method Individual Entry Age Amortization Method Level Percent of Payroll Level Dollar Level Percent of Payroll Level Percent of Payroll Level Percent of Payroll Level Percent of Payroll Equivalent Single Remaining Amortization Period 21 years closed Determined By Statutory Contribution 30 years open 21 years closed 30 years open 21 years closed Asset Valuation Method Four year s moothed market • • Actuarial Assumptions Investment Rate of Return 5.00% Projected 3.5% N/A 3.5% 3.75% 3.5% 3.5% Salary Increases to to to to mercuses 6.5% 11.75% 6.5% 6.5% Valuation Health Care Cost Trend Rate 9% in 2016, grad ding to 3.5% in 2025 Excise Tax Under the Patient Protection and Affordable Care Act 3.8%